Sistema Público de Radiodifusión del Estado Mexicano: History

+On June 1, XHCPCN-TDT in Ciudad Juárez went into service, transmitting from the XHUAR-FM antenna of the Instituto Mexicano de la Radio.
+On July 11, XHCPAV-TDT in Ciudad Cuauhtémoc, Chihuahua and XHCPAY-TDT in Saltillo, Coahuila went into service.
+On November 23, XHSPG-TDT in Acapulco, Guerrero and XHSPB-TDT in La Paz, Baja California Sur went into service.
+On December 21, XHCPCR-TDT in Tulancingo, Hidalgo went into service.
+The first transmitter to go on air in 2023, XHCPAU-TDT in Chihuahua, Chihuahua went into service on May 23.

 Program services

 Canal Catorce

 SPR's flagship television network, Canal Catorce (Channel 14), broadcasts documentaries and other programs.
 Its programming is designed to strengthen the democratic values of Mexican society.

 Altavoz Radio

-Altavoz Radio, carried on the SPR's four radio transmitters, is aimed at a youth audience.
+Altavoz Radio, carried on the SPR's eight radio transmitters, is aimed at a youth audience.

 Television transmitters

-The SPR holds concessions for 57 television transmitters, of which 31 are in operation.
-The operating transmitters cover 62.4 percent of the population.
+The SPR holds concessions for 57 television transmitters, of which 42 are in operation.
+The operating transmitters cover 71.11 percent of the population.

 In 2018, in order to facilitate the repacking of TV services out of the 600 MHz band (channels 38–51), 12 SPR transmitters were assigned new channels.
 On August 20 of the same year, all operating SPR transmitters had their call signs changed from XHOPxx to XHSPRxx, the first-ever seven-letter call signs in Mexico.

 Additional coverage of Canal Catorce

 In October 2015, the SPR signed a contract with Grupo Intermedia, owner of XHILA-TDT and XHIJ-TDT, in order to expand the coverage of Una Voz con Todos into Mexicali and Ciudad Juárez, neither of which had ever had national public television service.
 While the SPR prefers to build its own transmitters, the length of time needed to obtain a concession, as well as spectrum availability in the border markets, makes a subchannel plan more effective.

 One IPN-operated Canal Once transmitter also carries Canal Catorce: